adjust/ios_sdk/README.md

 ### <a id="ts-categories"></a>I'm seeing "[UIDevice adjTrackingEnabled]: unrecognized selector sent to instance" error

-This error can occur when you are adding the adjust SDK framework to your app.
-The adjust SDK contains `categories` among it's source files and for this reason, if you have chosen this SDK integration approach, you need to add `-ObjC` flags to `Other Linker Flags` in your Xcode project settings.
+This error can occur when you are adding the Adjust SDK framework to your app.
+The Adjust SDK contains `categories` among it's source files and for this reason, if you have chosen this SDK integration approach, you need to add `-ObjC` flags to `Other Linker Flags` in your Xcode project settings.
 Adding this flag will fix this error.

 ### <a id="ts-session-failed"></a>I'm seeing the "Session failed (Ignoring too frequent session.)" error